junxit/us-congress-bills-111/metadata.md

 - 2010-01-20 — Introduced in Senate
 - 2010-01-20 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-03-17 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-476.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 111-267.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 111-267.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 537.